baby nursery

 You are here: Home ~ Infant Safety ~Portable Crib Safety Standards

-The infant safety standards on this page have been provided to give you peace of mind when you lay your little one down to sleep.
+The portable crib safety guidelines on this page have been provided to give you peace of mind when you lay your little one down to sleep.

 Cribs that do not meet the standards for infant safety have been associated with strangulation, laceration, amputation, entrapment, suffocation, falling and SIDS.
 Not what you want for your precious newborn!